MatthewTe/pdf-parsing-package/README.md

 ```

-**Note:** It is unknown if this is the most effective may of accurately pre-processing pdf text data as it may be too reductive, especially when combined with the `clean_text()` method as is the case in the `pdf_to_db` method.
+**Note:** It is unknown if this is the most effective way of accurately pre-processing pdf text data as it may be too reductive, especially when combined with the `clean_text()` method as is the case in the `pdf_to_db` method.
 If this is the case a more simplistic data cleaning process may be necessary.